jtbrower/WinUI/src/README.md

 time as I did [here](https://github.com/dotnet/wpf/issues/3245#issuecomment-667634709).

 # Notes to Self
-* Figure out or log a potential issue where custom controls that inherit from other controls such as a grid, only work in XAML, not code behind.
-Code behind throws exceptions.
-See the WindowRoot control.
 * Determine if I should open a discussion or issue regarding the infinite DPI change events firing.
 If I do I need to create a small project that can most easily reproduce the problem.